 Our vision for the Early Career Professional Development Programme (ECPDP): We understand that to be effective, happy and committed to a long career in the profession, early career teachers (ECTs) need to know the best of what the evidence tells us and know how to put this into practice.
 Novice teachers also need to be supported to develop a secure professional identity, which will underpin their self-efficacy, resilience and sense of purpose.
-To achieve this, our programme enables ECTs to reflect on and challenge their own practice, supported through mentoring, learning networks and tailored training, all designed to build their confidence, support their retention in the profession and create the conditions for their future professional development.
+To achieve this, our programme enables ECTs to reflect on and challenge practice, through learning tailored designed to confidence, retention in and create for their future

-"ECTs demonstrate they are learning the content of the lead provider's curriculum and can apply it in the classroom.
+'ECTs demonstrate they are learning the content of the lead provider's curriculum and can apply it in the classroom.
 School leaders reflect that ECTs are resilient, confident, and ready earlier for positions of responsibility.
-They attribute this to the quality of the learning through the ECF programme."
-(Ofsted, March 2023)
+They attribute this to the quality of the learning through the ECF programme.'
+(Ofsted, March 2023) their own supported mentoring, networks and training, all build their support their the profession the conditions professional development.